OctopusKat/UKHASnet/README.md

 networks allowing an exchange of data.
 The computer connected node would allow you to send personal messages to others networks and people via the balloon.

+For more information come and discuss on #ukhasnet on irc.freenode.net